-1The median intake of each quartile category was assigned and then these quartile median variables were included as a continuous variable in logistic regression.
+1The median intake of each quartile category was assigned, and these quartile median variables were included as a continuous variable in logistic regression.
 Model 1 was crude.
-Model 2 was adjusted for, age at baseline, gender, physical activity at baseline, family history of diabetes, total energy intake at baseline, cholesterol intake at baseline.
+Model 2 was adjusted for age at baseline, gender, physical activity at baseline, family history of diabetes, total energy intake at baseline, and cholesterol intake at baseline.
 Model 3 was additionally adjusted for body mass index at baseline.
+CI: Confidence interval.

-Table 4 Multivariable odds ratio (95%CI) for metabolic syndrome based intake of total and various types of vegetable consumption (above/below the medians) among participants with 0, 1 or 2 components of metabolic syndrome at baseline: Tehran Lipid and Glucose Study
+Table 4 Multivariable odds ratio (95%CI) for metabolic syndrome based intake of total and various types of vegetable consumption (above/below the medians) among participants with 0, 1, or 2 components of metabolic syndrome at baseline: Tehran Lipid and Glucose Study